-My prints explore the notion of time and landscape through a contemplative exploration of surface.
-The sources of my prints can come from working in the open air or expressing landscape filtered through memory.
-The physicality of my approach to the printing process makes the subject spontaneous and vibrant whilst capturing an intimate connection with the landscape.
+My prints use figuration and abstraction to portray the landscape.
+The sources can come from working in the open air or expressing landscape filtered through memory.
+The physicality of my approach to the printing process combined with a contemplative exploration of surface makes the subject spontaneous and vibrant whilst capturing an intimate connection with the landscape.

 My plates are predominantly carborundum, a technique where a mix of a binder and carborundum grit is applied onto the surface of a plate and inked up.
 It provides highly embossed, velvety textures and rich, dense tones.
 This medium allows the freedom to work on a large scale in the same way as approaching painting.
 To contrast the carborundum, drypoint is added to produce an incised line, characteristically thin, linear and precise.
 Colour is introduced by layering carborundum plates or more often realised though monoprint.
 I print to the edge of the paper to leave the composition as unconstrained as the landscapes from which I seek inspiration.

 I have been collaborating for the last three years with Kate Caoimhe Arthur, Fenland Poet Laureate 2017.
 This collaboration has taken a variety of forms, walking in the Fens, staging talks and exhibitions at Cambridge Contemporary Art and Cambridge Drawing Society, sound recording and creating numerous prints and poems.
 Our work explores the concept of the sublime, the senses of home and alienation in a humanly fabricated natural space, and the precarious relationship between the ecological and the human.
 We are interested in what the fen is and how we relate to it.
 We were featured on a programme made by Cambridge TV School entitled "Behind The Brush" in 2018.